GMaciag/scColon/README.md

 **NB!** This guide by no means exhausts the topic.
 You may have many questions and issues which I have not touched upon or did not explain well enough.
 It will be beneficial for your understanding if you look for additional sources of information about this type of analysis.
 I can highly recommend the [best practices in scRNAseq tutorial](https://www.embopress.org/doi/10.15252/msb.20188746) by Fabian Theis.

 ## TO DO
-- [ ] Finish Part 4, celltype annotation, for all conditions
 - [ ] Finish Part 5, RNA velocity, for all conditions
 - [ ] Finish Part 6, extra code, for all conditions
 - [ ] Add hyperlinks to parts description in README